Toxe/blender-scripts/README.md

    Two options:

-   - Option 1: Open the command palette (Edit --> Menu Search or `F3`), type "transform create orientation" and execute the "Create Orientation" command.
-This will create a new *Custom Transform Orientation* called "Face" (by default) but *not* automatically select it.
+   - Option 1: Open the command palette (`F3` or Edit --> Menu Search), type "transform create orientation" and execute the "Create Orientation" command.
+This will create a new *Custom Transform Orientation* called "Face" (by default).
+     (Note: Older Blender versions will *not* automatically select the transform it.
+See: step 5.)

      ![align_bone_to_transform_orientation_04a.png](images/align_bone_to_transform_orientation_04a.png)